bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - Sunder & Wraithguard
 - The Contest

+I was actually disappointed by Ghosts of the Tribunal and The Cause, however, because they were hyped as "DLC-sized quest mods", and they really didn't live up to the hype.
+They were larger than the other CC mods, but the quests just weren't very interesting.
+I think it's because all of the CC mods reuse vanilla dialogue, so the NPCs say a few brief lines and give you notes for everything else.
+I enjoyed the nostalgia, like finding potions and gear from Morrowind, but that's all it was -- nostalgia -- and I don't think it worked with the lore.

-Like I said before, all of the CC mods are good, and any one of them could make a fine addition to the right playthrough.
+But, I will say again, all of the CC mods are good mods, and any one of them could make a fine addition to the right playthrough.
 Depending on your mod setup or character build, you might choose differently from me.
 Lots of people like to dunk on the Creation Club because they don't like the concept of it, which I understand, but I don't feel strongly about it either way.
 I'm just very minimalist with mods, especially small mods, so most of the CC content just doesn't make the cut.

 (And yes, for the amount of coverage I'm getting, the ~150 mods that I use are pretty minimal!)